 - at certain food fairs and organised events.

-- In addition, from 1 August 2017 the use of electronic cigarettes will be prohibited in all of the above legislated smokefree areas (to be confirmed).
+- In addition, from 1 August 2017 the use of e-cigarettes and shishas tobacco were regulated in the same way as other tobacco products in all of the above legislated smokefree areas.
+Electronic cigarettes containing nicotine are prohibited in Victoria.

 For more information and to check the latest on legislation on smoking, go to the Victorian government Tobacco Reforms website.